laravel/docs/pennant.md

 php artisan pennant:purge new-api purchase-button
 ```

-<a name="feature-helper-method"></a>
+<a name="feature-helper-function"></a>
-## Feature Helper Method
+## Feature Helper Function

-Pennant offers a `feature` helper method that is globally available and provides a convenient way to interact with the "features".
+Pennant offers a `feature` helper function that is globally available and provides a convenient way to interact with the "features".

 For example, given the following feature definition: